whleiser/boot-camp-project-2/Readme.md

 ## How it works

 After the user inputs their location information GrubHunt is able to find nearby restaurants within your area by converting the given address into geospatial operations.
-It then compares the locations to our restaurant database and outputs the restaurants within a 5 mile radius.
+It then compares the locations to our Dallas restaurant database and outputs the restaurants within a 1 mile radius of your area.
 It's quick and easy to use!

 ## Built With